begussimo/begussimo/README.md

 Here is a bit more about me:

 - 🔭 I’m currently working on my portfolio to demonstrate my knowledge of the tech stack.
-- 🌱 I’m currently learning databricks and dbt.
+- 💫 I have experience working with Snowflake, BigQuery, PostgreSQL, MSSQL, PBI, Tableau, Looker Studio, Datorama, Salesforce Products(CRM, DataCloud, Marketing Cloud) and Python.
 - 👯 I’m looking to collaborate on more projects.
 - 📫 How to reach me: [begumkoca.com](https://www.begumkoca.com/)
+- 🌱 I’m learning databricks and dbt.
 - ⚡ Fun fact: I like learning and discussing new staff